hyperspy/hyperspy/rosettascio/docs/supported_formats/nexus.rst

 Differences with respect to hspy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-HyperSpy metadata structure stores arrays as hdf datasets without attributes and stores floats, ints and strings as attributes.
+The `HyperSpy metadata structure <https://hyperspy.org/hyperspy-doc/current/user_guide/metadata_structure.html>`_ stores arrays as hdf datasets without attributes and stores floats, ints and strings as attributes.
-Nexus formats typically use hdf datasets attributes to store additional information such as an indication of the units for an axis or the NX_class which the dataset structure follows.
-The metadata, hyperspy  or original_metadata, therefore needs to be able to indicate the values and attributes of a dataset.
+NeXus formats typically use hdf datasets attributes to store additional information such as an indication of the units for an axis or the NX_class which the dataset structure follows.
+The metadata, HyperSpy or ``original_metadata``, therefore needs to be able to indicate the values and attributes of a dataset.
 To implement this structure the ``value`` and ``attrs`` of a dataset can also be defined.
 The value of a dataset is set using a ``value`` key.
 The attributes of a dataset are defined by an ``attrs`` key.

-For example, to store an array called ``axis_x``, with a units attribute within original_metadata, the following structure would be used:
+For example, to store an array called ``axis_x``, with a units attribute within ``original_metadata``, the following structure would be used:

 ::